rellfy/openai/README.md

 # openai
-An unofficial OpenAI API library for Rust.
+An unofficial Rust library for the OpenAI API.

 > ## Currently in alpha
 > Not yet stable enough to be used in any production applications.